-- 1. Any of the following securities - (a) shares and stock of any kind in the share capital of a company; - (b) interests in a limited partnership established under the Partnership Act (Ch.
+Any of the following securities -

+- (a) shares and stock of any kind in the share capital of a company; - (b) interests in a limited partnership established under the Partnership Act (Ch.
 310); - (c) interests in an exempted limited partnership as defined in the Exempted Limited Partnership Act (Ch.
-312), as amended; - (d) interests in a limited partnership or an exempted limited partnership constituted under the laws of a jurisdiction other than The Bahamas; and - (e) equity interests in a regulated or unregulated investment fund as defined in the Investment Funds Act, 2003.
+312), as amended; - (d) interests in a limited partnership or an exempted limited partnership constituted under the laws of a jurisdiction other than The Bahamas. - (e) equity interests in a regulated or unregulated investment fund as defined in the Investment Funds Act, 2019.

+2. Instruments creating or acknowledging indebtedness.

-Instruments creating or acknowledging indebtedness
+Debentures, debenture stock, loan stock, bonds, certificates of deposit and any other instruments creating or acknowledging indebtedness other than -

-- 2. Debentures, debenture stock, loan stock, bonds, certificates of deposit and any other instruments creating or acknowledging indebtedness other than - (a) any instrument acknowledging or creating indebtedness for, or for money borrowed to defray, the consideration payable under a contract for the supply of goods or services; - (b) a cheque, promissory note or other bill of exchange under the Bills of Exchange Act (Ch.
-335); - (c) a bankers draft or a letter of credit; - (d) a bank note, a statement showing a balance in a current, deposit or savings account, a lease or other disposition of property; - (e) a contract of insurance; - (f) an instrument creating or acknowledging indebtedness and creating security for that indebtedness over land; and - (g) a debenture that specifically provides it is not transferable or negotiable.
+- (a) any instrument acknowledging or creating indebtedness for, or for money borrowed to defray, the consideration payable under a contract for the supply of goods or services; - (b) a cheque, promissory note or other bill of exchange under the Bills of Exchange Act (Ch.
+335); - (c) a bankers draft or a letter of credit; - (d) a bank note, a statement showing a balance in a current, deposit or savings account, a lease or other disposition of property; - (e) a contract of insurance; - (f) an instrument creating or acknowledging indebtedness and creating security for that indebtedness over land; and

+(g) a debenture that specifically provides it is not transferable or negotiable.

-Instruments giving entitlements to securities
+3. Instruments giving entitlements to securities.

-3. Warrants and other instruments entitling the holder to subscribe for securities falling within section 1 or 2.
+Warrants and other instruments entitling the holder to subscribe for securities falling within section 1 or 2.

-Certificates representing certain securities
+4. Certificates representing certain securities.

-- 4. Certificates or other instruments that confer contractual or proprietary rights - (a) in respect of any security falling in sections 1, 2 or 3 being a security held by a person other than the person on whom the rights are conferred by the certificate or instrument; and - (b) the transfer of which may be effected without the consent of that person.
+Certificates or other instruments that confer contractual or proprietary rights -

+- (a) in respect of any security falling in sections 1, 2 or 3 being a security held by a person other than the person on whom the rights are conferred by the certificate or instrument; and - (b) the transfer of which may be effected without the consent of that person.

-Prescribed securities
+5. Other securities.

-- 5. Any instrument or interest - (a) described in an order made under subsection 162(2); - (b) within a prescribed class of instruments; - whether or not any of them relate to an issuer or proposed issuer, but does not include instruments or interests that are - - (aa) described in an order made under subsection 162(1); or - (bb) within a prescribed class of instruments.
+Any instrument or interest -

+- (a) described in an order made under section 198(2) to be securities; or - (b) within a prescribed class of instruments;
-Part 1B - Derivatives

-In this Part, derivatives include any documents or instruments, or written or electronic records, evidencing any of the following derivatives and includes any right to or interest in any derivative.
+whether or not any of them relate to an issuer or proposed issuer.

+B - DERIVATIVES

+1. Interpretation.

+In this Part, derivatives -

-1. "derivative" means an option, swap, futures contract, forward contract, contract for difference, other financial or commodity contract or instrument, or prescribed instrument the market price, value, delivery obligations, payment obligations or settlement obligations of which are derived from, referenced to or based on an underlying interest but does not include an instrument or interest -
+- (a) means an option, swap, futures contract, forward contract, contract for difference, other financial or commodity contract or instrument, or prescribed instrument the market price, value, delivery obligations, payment obligations or settlement obligations of which are derived from, referenced to or based on an underlying interest; - (b) includes any documents or instruments, or written or electronic records, evidencing any of the following derivatives and includes any right to or interest in any derivative; and - (c) does not include an instrument or interest - (i) the underlying interest of which is a digital asset or a derivative of a digital asset; - (ii) described in an order made under section 198(1) as not to be a derivative; - (iii) within a class of instruments prescribed not to be a derivative; or - (iv) that is a spot contract.

-Prescribed derivatives
+2. Prescribed derivatives.

-- 2. Any instrument or interest - (a) that is described in an order made under subsection 162(2); - (b) within a prescribed class of instruments;
+Any instrument or interest -

+- (a) that is described in an order made under section 198(2) to be a derivative; - (b) within a class of instruments prescribed to be a derivative.